alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] We can use DoHex architecture for frontend, backend and embeded applications.

-* We can start implementation of our application
+* We can start implementation of our application as a monolith then break down into microservices architectural style

 Developers dont much to learn about